bueler/mccarthy/projects/2024/cliffdamage/README.md

 As a second step, collect and browse the following documents.
 I will provide these on paper in McCarthy, but they are also available electronically:

-  * `stokes/doc/stokes.pdf`:  This can be built using LaTeX.
-It documents how the Firedrake Stokes solver works.
+  * `stokes/doc.pdf`:  This documents how the Firedrake Stokes solver works.
+It can be built in `doc/` using LaTeX.
   * `projects/2024/cliffdamage/PralongFunkLuthi2003.pdf`:  This paper contains some key ideas relating the stresses which are modeled in a Stokes solver to the evolution of damage.
 We will start with a focus on formula (8), but you should read from the beginning.

-My suggested goal of this project is to **FIXME**